 Sometimes neither is at fault for why they think the way they do.
 It’s usually programmed in throughout childhood, passing down from one generation to the next.

 Yet carrying guilt around from past mistakes does not serve our present or our future.
-Learn from it, grow from it, then let it go, you can not change your past, you do not need to carry into your present, and you can change the direction of your future.
+Learn from it, grow from it, and then let it go.
+You can not change your past, you do not need to carry into your present, and you can change the direction of your future.

 If your feeling guilty that you can not help?

-Feeling guilty that you’ve had to stop the kids contact with their own parent for safeguarding from mental abuse?
+Feeling guilty that you’ve had to stop the kids from contact with their own parents for safeguarding from mental abuse?

 Feeling guilty because you’ve had to block and delete their friends and family?